Ukraine asks NATO member countries for more weapons

 This Thursday there will also be a meeting of the ministers of the member countries of the G7 with the participation of the Japanese minister Yoshimasa Hayashi at the NATO headquarters before the plenary meeting of the Alliance.

-“The goal of today’s meeting at the G7 is to ensure that we keep the pressure on Russia,” Canadian minister Mélanie Joly said.
+“The goal of today’s G7 meeting is to ensure that we keep up the pressure on Russia,” said Canadian minister Mélanie Joly.

 “We also want to ensure that there are no cracks in Western countries, that we are coordinated,” he added.